The Hidden Properties Behind Animal Foraging Strategies

 Cooperative Transport in Ant Teams

 In order to fuel themselves, ants must leave their nest to forage for food.
 In doing so, they must locate their food source and determine an optimal path back to their nest (Li et al.,2014).
 The foraging activities of Myrmicinae, the subfamily of ants previously described, can be categorized into diffuse foraging, where foragers leave the colony independently and engage in foraging activities alone (Traniello, 1989).
 However, other subfamilies of ants come together to transport their food, hence partaking in cooperative transport.
-This group behavior relies mainly on the fundamentals of mechanical forces and occurs when animals come together in order to carry a relatively large object (Feinerman et al.,2018).
+This group behavior relies mainly on the fundamentals of mechanical and occurs when animals come together in order to carry a relatively large object (Feinerman et al.,2018).
 To further examine this foraging tactic, one can observe the trajectories performed by Paratrechina longicornis, also known as the longhorn crazy ant (Feinerman et al.,2018).

 As seen in Figure 8, multiple ants are carriers, therefore, in order for the speed to be directly proportional to the total force, the P. longicornis must align their respective forces (Feinerman et al.,2018).
 To achieve this alignment, the ants do one of two things: align their force to the nest or mimic a fellow carrier’s force (Feinerman et al.,2018).
 Hence, either the ant knows the direction to the nest or simply follows the existing direction of the motion.
 The distinction between the two types of alignments originates from the ant’s distinctive abilities, consequently making it possible for a cohesive collaborative movement to take place (Feinerman et al.,2018).
 Moreover, in Figure 8 (c), the P. longicornis carry the food item at a slight angle.
 In fact, this positioning is due to the mimicking alignment.
 Each ant has a point of attachment where they can sense force, this point is what relates them to the other ant they would be “coupling” with, or mimicking (Feinerman et al.,2018).
 The ant reacts in consequence of the sum of all forces (Ftotal) applied on the food item (Feinerman et al.,2018).
 Thus, the force (Findividual) that the ant senses is necessary depending on their attachment position; ants leading the motion tend to pull, while those at the tail tend to lift and reduce friction (Feinerman et al.,2018).
 When the Ftotal< Findividual, the ant will pull in the same direction as Ftotal, but when Ftotal> Findividual the ant will sporadically lift or pull in the opposite direction of Ftotal (Feinerman et al.,2018).
 Notably, Ftotal increases as the number of carrier ant increases, keeping the entire group alert in order to coordinate their motion, whereas in smaller groups that coordination is easier to maintain.
 Thus, this process heavily reflects the collective intelligence of these P.longicornis (Li et al. 2014).
 All in all, as ants forage for food, they implement a group strategy of transportation that depends on the manipulation of mechanical forces.